Aqua (band): 2007–2015: Reunion and Megalomania

-2016–present: Second reunion
+2016–present: Second reunion and "Barbie World"

 In September 2016, it was announced that Aqua will perform "at least 10 concerts" as part of the Vi Elsker 90'erne ("We Love the '90s") music festival.
 It was the first time Aqua performed live in Denmark since 2011.
 On 20 September 2016, Aqua announced that Claus Norreen would not return to the group.
 Norreen said in a statement that his "musical focus" has changed and that he no longer desires to tour with Aqua, but still considers the remaining members of Aqua "his family".

-On 29 May 2018, Aqua announced "The Rewind Tour" in Canada, with fellow '90s acts Prozzäk and Whigfield.
+On 29 May 2018, Aqua announced "The Rewind Tour" in Canada, with fellow 1990s acts Prozzäk and Whigfield.
 In June 2018, Aqua released their single called "Rookie".

-In July 2021 the band released a cover of "I Am What I Am" for Copenhagen Pride 2021.
+In July 2021, the band released a cover of "I Am What I Am" for Copenhagen Pride 2021.

-On 29 April 2022 during a concert in Tivoli, Copenhagen, the band announced that they would be going on a tour that would continue through 2023.
+On 29 April 2022, during a concert in Tivoli, Copenhagen, the band announced that they would be going on a tour that would continue through 2023.

-Musical style and influence
+In 2023, Aqua was sampled by Nicki Minaj and Ice Spice on the song "Barbie World", for the soundtrack of the film Barbie.
+The song debuted at number seven on the Billboard Hot 100, becoming Aqua's second single to enter the Top 10, and their first since "Barbie Girl".
+"Barbie World" also reached the Top 5 in the UK Singles Chart, in the same week that "Barbie Girl" returned to the UK Top 40 for the first time in 25 years.

-Their influences include ABBA, Ace of Base, and C+C Music Factory.
-Aqua followed a more traditional verse-chorus structure.
-Usually, the verse would consist of Lene starting and finishing, while René would sing in the middle.
+"Barbie World" debuted at number seven on the US Billboard Hot 100, becoming Minaj's 23rd, Ice Spice's fourth, and Aqua's second top-ten hit.
+Elsewhere, the single also reached the top ten in Australia, Austria, Canada, Denmark, Germany, Greece, Luxembourg, Ireland, New Zealand, Norway, Poland, South Africa, Sweden, Switzerland and the United Kingdom, top twenty in Iceland, Finland, France and Hungary, top thirty in Czech Republic and Lithuania, top forty in Belgium and Slovakia and top fifty in Portugal and Italy.
+The song also earned Aqua their first Grammy nominations.

-Aqua are best known for the dance tracks such as "Barbie Girl", "Doctor Jones", "Lollipop (Candyman)", and "My Oh My"; however, they also made slower tracks such as "Turn Back Time", "Good Morning Sunshine", and "We Belong to the Sea".
-There are also differences between the first album Aquarium and the second album Aquarius; Aquarium had many similar tracks whereas Aquarius experimented with acoustic instruments and genres like country and Latin music.
+In 2025, it was announced that Aqua the Musical, featuring the group's music and story, will premiere in 2028 in Copenhagen at The Royal Opera House.
+It will be directed by Thomas Agerholm and was written by playwrights Claus Reenberg and Mads Æbeløe og Nikolaj Tarp, with scenography by Benjamin La Cour.